Lutetium-Vanadium/capstone-docs/README.md

 ## Hardware Assembly
 ### Component Assembly
-The following section describes several components which require preparation or midification before proceeding with the final assembly.
+The following section describes several components which require preparation or modification before proceeding with the final assembly.
 #### Switch Wiring
 ![](cameraimages/PXL_20250412_164535662.jpg)
 Solder ~20cm of wire to 2 XT30 female connectors, with the ends connected to the switch as shown.
 Apply heatshrink over exposed metal contacts.
 Label the XT30 connector with only one terminal SW1, and the XT30 connector with two terminals SW2, as shown.